-INSPECTOR O'CONNELL'S EVIDENCE
+INSPECTOR O'CONNELL'S EVIDENCE (sic)

-Inspector O'Connell's evidence to the the (sic)Tribunal was of fundamental importance in resolving important issues of fact having regard to the terms of reference of this module.
+Garda Kennedy gave evidence to the the (sic) Tribunal which was of fundamental importance in resolving important issues of fact having regard to the terms of reference of this module.

-Inspector O'Connell gave evidence on day 15.
-His evidence was not only relevant in relation to the allegations he personally faced but was also relevant in relation to the overall context of events surrounding the allegations that within An Garda Siochana there were attempts to entrap or falsely accuse Sergeant McCabe a) By making extensive discovery of documentation relevant to this module.
+Garda Kennedy gave evidence on day 66.
+His evidence was not only relevant in relation to the allegations he personally faced but was also relevant in relation to the overall context of events surrounding Mr. Pat Rabbitte's appearance on and statements made on RTE Primetime.